- Policy Overview

 - Specific Offenses:

-- Sexual assault —An offense classified as a forcible or nonforcible sex offense.
-This category of
+- Sexual assault —An offense classified as a forcible or nonforcible sex offense under the uniform crime reporting system of the Federal Bureau of Investigation

 - Dating violence.
-Violence committed by a person— (A) who is or has been in a social relationship of a romantic or intimate nature with the victim; and (B) where the existence of such a relationship shall be determined based on a consideration of the following factors: (i) The length of the relationship. (ii) The type of relationship. (iii) The frequency of interaction between the persons involved in the relationship.
+Violence committed by a person who is or has been in a social relationship of a romantic or intimate nature with the Complainant.
+Whether there was such a relationship will be determined by the length, type, and frequency of interaction.

 - Domestic violence.
-A felony or misdemeanor crimes of violence committed by a current or former spouse or intimate partner of the victim, by a person with whom the victim shares a child in common, by a person who is cohabitating with or has cohabitated with the victim as a spouse or intimate partner, by a person similarly situated to a spouse of the victim under the domestic or family violence laws of the state of Michigan or by any other person against an adult or youth victim who is protected from that person’s acts under the domestic or family violence laws of the state of Michigan.
+A felony or misdemeanor crime of violence committed by a current or former spouse or intimate partner of the Complainant, by a person with whom the Complainant shares a child in common, by a person who is cohabitating with or has cohabitated with the victim as a spouse or intimate partner, by a person similarly situated to a spouse of the victim under the domestic or family violence laws of the state of Michigan or by any other person against an adult or youth victim who is protected from that person’s acts under the domestic or family violence laws of the state of Michigan.
+To constitute Domestic Violence the relationship between the Respondent and the Complainant must be more than just two people living together as roommates.

 - Stalking.
 Engaging in a course of conduct directed at a specific person that would cause a reasonable person to— (A) fear for their safety or the safety of others; or (B) suffer substantial emotional distress.